Connect with others who understand.

 Because the penis is an organ that requires good blood flow to function properly, erectile dysfunction can indicate a problem with your heart.
 In fact, problems with erections can be an early warning sign of heart disease.

 Problems in the bedroom can indicate heart disease.
-If the arteries that supply blood to the genitals are narrowed, it could mean the arteries that supply the heart muscle are damaged as well.
-However, most young people with this type of sexual issue have a healthy cardiovascular system, and the problem may not be related to heart disease.
-It’s important to share these symptoms with your doctor, so they can help you find the cause.
+If the walls inside the blood vessels that allow for an erection are damaged, it could mean the arteries that supply the heart muscle are damaged as well.
+However, most young people with this type of sexual issue have good heart health, and the problem may not be related to heart disease.
+It’s important to share these symptoms with your cardiologist, so they can help you find the cause.

 5. Significant Sweating

 If you start sweating out of the blue or at times when you usually wouldn’t, it can indicate a heart attack.
-It’s more likely that you'll experience this alongside other heart attack symptoms, like shortness of breath or pain in the arms, neck, or chest.
-However, sweating without a reason should be taken seriously and may warrant a visit with your cardiology team — or even a trip to the emergency room to get medical help right away.
+It’s more likely that you’ll experience sweating alongside other heart attack symptoms, like shortness of breath or pain in the arms, neck, or chest.
+However, sweating for no clear reason can be a sign of a medical emergency.
+Call 911 or get emergency care right away.

 6. Nausea or Vomiting

 Nausea and vomiting are both symptoms that can have a lot of explanations.
-If you can’t figure out why you feel this way, or you experience nausea or heartburn regularly, it’s time to have your heart checked.
+If you experience nausea or heartburn regularly and can’t figure out why, it’s time to have your heart checked.
 “My strongest symptoms of heart failure are shortness of breath and fatigue, sometimes nausea,” one member of MyHeartDiseaseTeam shared.

-Nausea is tied to few heart problems.
-It can mean that blood and fluids are building up in your body because of heart failure.
-These can cause nausea.
-It can also be an early warning sign of a heart attack, especially in women.
+Blood and fluids building up in your body because of heart failure can cause nausea.
+According to the American Heart Association, nausea and vomiting can also be an early warning sign of a heart attack, especially in women.
+If you experience nausea alongside other symptoms of a heart attack, get emergency medical help right away.

 7. Swelling in the Legs